Parent hacks for developing a positive mindset in your kids

 The gratitude game is infectious and those moments you spend in their final waking hours each day — saying thank you and connecting over a happy memory — are very likely the ones that will remain in the final waking hours of your own life.

-Here at BodyICE positive parenting is as important to us as wellness and recovery.
-Please visit our fun BodyICE Kids rangeto tend to any bumps and bruises – we’d love to be another positive influence in development of your little ones.
+Here at BodyICE positive parenting and a positive mental attitude is as important to us as physical wellness and recovery.
+Please visit our Mental Training section to access our powerful visualisations and mental training books.